anticomputer/emacs-codeql/README.md

 You can find the latest versions of the standard CodeQL packs at https://github.com/orgs/codeql/packages

-For more details about how to properly create and work with CodeQL packs please see https://codeql.github.com/docs/codeql-cli/creating-and-working-with-codeql-packs/
+For more details about how to properly create and work with CodeQL packs please see https://codeql.github.com/docs/codeql-cli/creating-and-working-with-codeql-packs/ and the [CodeQL packs documentation](https://codeql.github.com/docs/codeql-cli/about-ql-packs/).

 For writing queries that only depend on standard CodeQL libraries, you do not have to create a workspace.
 However, for more advanced CodeQL library and query development, we recommend you use [CodeQL workspaces](https://codeql.github.com/docs/codeql-cli/about-codeql-workspaces/) to define and manage your CodeQL project dependencies.

 ## Using `emacs-codeql`

-Make sure that you enable the `projectile` configuration option if you intend to use LSP support via `eglot`, as `eglot` needs to send the project root as part of codeql langserver `workspaceFolders` initialization.

-See [CodeQL packs documentation](https://codeql.github.com/docs/codeql-cli/about-ql-packs/) for additional information.

 ### Writing and Running Queries